Click consonant: Types of clicks

 Like other consonants, clicks can be described using four parameters: place of articulation, manner of articulation, phonation (including glottalisation) and airstream mechanism.
 As noted above, clicks necessarily involve at least two closures, which in some cases operate partially independently: an anterior articulation traditionally represented by the special click symbol in the IPA—and a posterior articulation traditionally transcribed for convenience as oral or nasal, voiced or voiceless, though such features actually apply to the entire consonant.
 The literature also describes a contrast between velar and uvular rear articulations for some languages.

 In some languages that have been reported to make this distinction, such as Nǁng, all clicks have a uvular rear closure, and the clicks explicitly described as uvular are in fact cases where the uvular closure is independently audible: contours of a click into a pulmonic or ejective component, in which the click has two release bursts, the forward (click-type) and then the rearward (uvular) component.
 "Velar" clicks in these languages have only a single release burst, that of the forward release, and the release of the rear articulation isn't audible.
-However, in other languages all clicks are velar – for example Hadza, or uvular – for example Xhosa; and a few languages, such as Taa, have a true velar–uvular distinction that depends on the place rather than the timing of rear articulation and that is audible in the quality of the vowel.
+However, in other languages all clicks are velar – for example Hadza, or uvular – for example Xhosa (at least for some speakers); and a few languages, such as Taa, have a true velar–uvular distinction that depends on the place rather than the timing of rear articulation and that is audible in the quality of the vowel.